bencz/subc-hlasm/tests/LIMITATIONS_ANALYSIS.md

 ## Version: 2025-12-23

+**IMPORTANT**: This document contains ONLY the current limitations of SubC.
+Do NOT add resolved features here.
+When a limitation is fixed, REMOVE it from this file.
+For changelog of resolved issues, see the `Changes` file.

-This document describes the **intentional design limitations** of the SubC compiler.
-These are not bugs - they are deliberate simplifications that make SubC a small, fast, and self-compiling C compiler.
+These are **intentional design limitations** - deliberate simplifications that make SubC a small, fast, and self-compiling C compiler.

 For bugs, see the `BUGS` file.
 For test results, run `tests/c89_suite/run_tests.sh`.